okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-signon-policy/main/index.md

 1. Configure IF conditions, which define the authentication context for the rule.
 For this use case example, leave the defaults.

 1. Configure THEN conditions, which define the authentication experience for the rule.
-For this use case example, select that the session is established with the user entering **Any factor used to meet the Authentication Policy requirements**.
-Optionally, you can select that MFA is **Required** so that users of the group are prompted for a secondary factor before they’re granted access.

-1. Configure THEN conditions to define the authentication experience.
 For this use case, leave the default of **Allowed** for **THEN Access is**.

+1. Select that the session is established with the user entering **Any factor used to meet the Authentication Policy requirements**.

+1. Select that MFA is **Required** so that users in the Project planners group are prompted for a secondary factor before they’re granted access.

-1. Select how users are prompted for a secondary factor in a given session.
+1. For **Users will be prompted for MFA**, select how users are prompted for a secondary factor in a given session.

 1. Configure the time settings for the rule.